 - Staff Training: Have we trained staff on cybersecurity best practices?

-- Vulnerability Scanning & Patching: Have we implemented regular scans of our network and systems, and appropriate patching of known system vulnerabilities?
+- Vulnerability Scanning and Patching: Have we implemented regular scans of our network and systems and appropriate patching of known system vulnerabilities?

 - Application Whitelisting: Do we allow only approved programs to run on our networks?

 - Incident Response: Do we have an incident response plan and have we practiced it?

 - Business Continuity: Are we able to sustain business operations without access to certain systems?
 For how long?
 Have we tested this?